jordonkane/jordonkane/README.md

 Hi There! 👋
 - ✏️ I am currently working on a variety of personal projects.
-- 🌱 I’m currently learning about Entity Component Systems and machine learning.
+- 🌱 I’m currently learning about Software Architectural Patterns and machine learning.
 - 🧑‍🤝‍🧑 I’m looking to collaborate on any open source projects involving C++.
 - 🤔 I am currently looking for help with dynamic programming.
 - 💬 Ask me about topics concerning C++, piano, and fitness.